eye-division/rosa-prod-site/_projects/nottingham-trent-university---video-production.md

 highlight: false
 past: false
 description: >-
-  Filming at Nottingham Trent University covers a wide range of course content - International Relations, Construction Project Management and the MBA with specialist pathways.
-Working with Wiley Education Services we plan the video content to bring the teaching to life for the global postgraduate students.
+  Our academic courswork filming at Nottingham Trent University covered a wide range of course content - International Relations, Construction Project Management and the MBA with specialist pathways.
+We worked with Wiley Education Services we plan the video content to bring the teaching to life for the global postgraduate students.
 project_date: 2016-03-01 00:00:00
 project_to_date: 2018-10-16 00:00:00
 main_image_path: /uploads/Newton building IMG_2840.jpg